Your articles on dedication are puzzling to me

 else and that should be reflected in how we do things in our daily lives and how

-Jehovah commanded us to dedicate ourselves to him.
+any dedication?
 The Watchtower back in 1952

-said in this regard, "Searching
+said in this regard: "Searching

 through the Christian Greek Scriptures we do not find either the word dedication